dicebear/dicebear/apps/docs/pages/styles/rings/index.md

 ---
 title: Rings – Avatar Style
 description: >
-  Create Rings avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Free geometric avatar generator with segmented concentric rings in a single color.
+Create Rings avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---